bd452/SimpleStates/README.md

 // or with a BundledKeyPath (more on that later) myState(label..\.text)

-// or with some nice sugar
+// or with some nice helper functions label..\.text <-> myState

-label..\.text <-> myState
+/// These all do the exact same thing
 ```

 The first option is a function that takes 2 arguments, an object and a `KeyPath` that points to the property you want to bind to.
 Simple.